 Heading north from Te Anau along the SH94 (Milford Highway), we drove for about 85km.
 This drive passed through the Eglington Flat (along the Eglington River) then passed by Lake Gunn and Lake Fergus before rising up through a mountainous part of road before descending towards the junction with the Lower Hollyford Rd at a sharp right turn.

 Making that sharp right to get onto the Lower Hollyford Rd, we then drove about 16km on the unsealed road.
 Even though the road wasn't sealed, it was surprisingly smooth so driving this distance didn't take very long.
-The entire drive took us just under 90 minutes.
+The entire drive from Te Anau took us just under 90 minutes.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.